 For each member, you must provide information about its power controller.
 The SGI Cluster Manager supports the L2 system controller using either serial cables or Ethernet cables.

-(The Serial and Network power controllers shown in the GUI are not supported by SGI Cluster Manager.
-However, network-based power controllers should not be confused with the l2network L2 Ethernet connection.)
+Note: The Serial and Network power controllers shown in the GUI refer to third-party products that are not supported by SGI Cluster Manager.
+(Although the other machine in the cluster will appear in the Owner field automatically, this value is not used.)
+Do not confuse network-based power controllers with the l2network L2 Ethernet connection.